As Joe Biden pardons his son, politicized justice is a rising concern

 Over the summer, a federal jury in Delaware found Hunter Biden guilty on three felony gun charges.
 Months later, he pleaded guilty to nine tax-related charges, including three felonies.
 All told, he faced a prospect of decades in prison and over $1 million in fines.

-The convictions came after years-long investigations by the U.S. Department of Justice and Republicans in Congress into alleged crimes committed by members of the Biden family.
+The convictions came after yearslong investigations by the U.S. Department of Justice and Republicans in Congress into alleged crimes committed by members of the Biden family.
 But in a statement released Sunday, President Biden said both prosecutions were excessive and politically motivated, justifying a pardon.

 “No reasonable person who looks at the facts of Hunter’s cases can reach any other conclusion than Hunter was singled out only because he is my son,” he wrote.

-Still, the statement made clear that Mr. Biden was motivated not just by a perceived injustice, but by his feelings as a father.
+Still, the statement made clear that President Biden was motivated not just by a perceived injustice, but also by his feelings as a father.
 Writing that “raw politics” had “infected” the prosecutions, he asked Americans to “understand why a father and a President would come to this decision.”

 Many presidents have issued pardons for relatives and political allies.
 But empathy for Mr. Biden’s decision has been more the exception than the rule, even across party lines.

 Mr. Trump, in a social media post on Monday, called the pardon “a miscarriage of justice.”
-Rep. James Comer, the Republican Congressman who has led investigations into members of the Biden family for years, said in a statement, “It’s unfortunate that, rather than come clean about their decades of wrongdoing, President Biden and his family continue to do everything they can to avoid accountability.”
+Rep. James Comer, the Republican congressman who has led investigations into members of the Biden family for years, said in a statement, “It’s unfortunate that, rather than come clean about their decades of wrongdoing, President Biden and his family continue to do everything they can to avoid accountability.”

 Some Democrats criticized Mr. Biden’s decision.
-The pardon “put personal interest ahead of duty and further erodes Americans’ faith that the justice system is fair and equal for all,” wrote Michael Bennet, a Colorado Senator, on social media.
-Colorado’s governor, Jared Polis echoed that sentiment in a social media post.
+The pardon “put personal interest ahead of duty and further erodes Americans’ faith that the justice system is fair and equal for all,” wrote Michael Bennet, a Colorado senator, on social media.
+Colorado Gov. Jared Polis echoed that sentiment in a social media post.

 “As a father I certainly understand [his] natural desire to help his son by pardoning him,” he wrote.
-But “this is a bad precedent that could be abused by later presidents.”
+But, “This is a bad precedent that could be abused by later presidents.”

 Family matters and broad pardons

 Not only has no president pardoned an immediate family member before, but Mr. Biden also issued an unusually sweeping pardon.
-He granted his son a “full and unconditional” pardon for all offenses he committed or may have committed, since January 1, 2014 – a period spanning his final two years as vice president and his entire term as president.
+He granted his son a “full and unconditional” pardon for all offenses he committed or may have committed, since Jan.
+1, 2014 – a period including his final two years as vice president and his entire term as president.

 During his first term, Mr. Trump pardoned Charles Kushner, the father of his son-in-law Jared Kushner.
 He had served more than 16 months of a two-year sentence in federal prison and a halfway program for various financial crimes before he was released in 2006.